Lisa's Sax: Production

-"Lisa's Sax" is the first episode that Al Jean had ever been credited as having written by himself.
+"Lisa's Sax" is the first episode of the show that Al Jean was credited as having been written by himself.
 Before this episode, all of his writing credits had been shared with Mike Reiss.
 The episode was written with a small staff that consisted of Jean, Reiss and David Stern, among others.
 According to Reiss, the final episode contained 80–90% of Jean's original script.
 It is the sixth flashback episode done by the show.
 "The Way We Was" was the first flashback episode and in it, Homer graduated from high school in 1974 and that made it difficult to have a realistic timeframe as this episode is set in 1990.
 Jean conceived the idea for the All in the Family style opening while waiting to get tickets to the O.J.
 Simpson murder trial.
-The episode was very short and the clip of Lisa playing the sax at the end was added to lengthen it.
+The episode was originally very short, so the montage of Lisa playing the sax at the end was added to pad it out, and the full intro is used.

 The pastel drawing of Krusty was drawn entirely by Dominic Polcino, who revealed it was the only piece of original artwork created solely by him that was featured in an episode.
 He created the pastel drawing with this in mind.
 It was an easy episode for Polcino to direct due to the lack of crowds and being a "grounded episode".
 This is the last episode in which Doris Grau has a speaking role as Lunchlady Doris, although this episode aired nearly two years after her death.
 It would also mark the final time the character would speak until Season 18's "The Mook, the Chef, the Wife and Her Homer" when she was voiced by Tress MacNeille.